 Stomach cancer

-Cancer is caused by cells in the body growing in an abnormal and uncontrolled way.
-Most stomach cancers are adenocarcinomas.
-These start in gland cells in the lining of the stomach.
+Stomach cancer is when cells in your stomach grow in an abnormal and uncontrolled way, and form a lump or tumour.
+Most stomach cancers are adenocarcinomas, which start in gland cells in the lining of the stomach (gastric cancer).
 The information here is about this type of stomach cancer.
-You may hear it called gastric cancer.

 About stomach cancer

-In the UK, around 6,500 people get stomach cancer each year.
-It is one of the less common cancers and the number of people getting it has been steadily decreasing.
+In the UK, around 7,000 people get stomach cancer each year.
+It’s one of the less common cancers and the number of people getting it has been steadily decreasing.
 It’s more common in other areas of the world, such as Eastern Asia, probably because of differences in diet and lifestyle.

 Early symptoms of stomach cancer may be quite vague.
 Many stomach cancers are diagnosed when the cancer has already spread to areas nearby or to other parts of the body, such as the liver.

-More than 9 out of 10 stomach cancers are adenocarcinomas.
+More than 9 out of 10 stomach cancers are a type called adenocarcinoma.

 Causes of stomach cancer

-Stomach cancer is probably caused by several different factors.
-It’s often linked to lifestyle, including diet.
-Stomach cancer is more common in older people – 9 out of 10 cases are in people over 55.
+Stomach cancer is probably caused by several different things.
+It’s often linked to a stomach infection with a type of bacteria called Helicobacter pylori (H. pylori).
+It may also be linked to your lifestyle, including your diet.
+Stomach cancer is more common in older people – around half of people diagnosed with stomach cancer are over 75.
 It’s also more common in men than women.

 You're more likely to develop stomach cancer if you: